gpuedge/docs/website/docs/3.farm/farming.md

 :::success
-If you are behind a Router the easiest way to make your farm accessible from the outside is to setup Cloudflare Argo Tunnel https://www.cloudflare.com/products/tunnel/ (its totally free)
+If you are behind a Router the easiest way to make your farm accessible from the outside is to setup Cloudflare (Zero Trust) Tunnel https://www.cloudflare.com/products/tunnel/ (its totally free)
 :::